 If I had traveled with a friend, I wouldn't have spent much one-on-one time with anyone else.
 For me, the closest bonds are made when I can just sit with someone at a cafe and have great conversation over drinks like I did in Colombia.

 3. Do whatever you want

-However you feel about the book Eat, Pray, Love by Elizabeth Gilbert, you can't deny that we could all use a long vacation to recalibrate when life gets hard.
-Part of the reason I was so quick to book a solo vacation was because I had gotten out of an unhealthy relationship about a year before, had recently gotten myself into another one that ended quickly and painfully (for me), was frustrated with my lack of career progress, and was dealing with family issues all at the same time.
-I was itching to get away from daily reminders and just spend time doing what I love to do - travel - away from those problems and with nothing to focus on but me.
+However you feel about the book Eat, Pray, Love by Elizabeth Gilbert, you can't deny that you were at least a little jealous of the author.
+We could all use a long vacation to recalibrate when life gets hard.
+Part of the reason I was so quick to book a solo vacation was because I had gotten out of a toxic relationship less than a year before, had recently gotten myself into another one that ended quickly and painfully (for me), was frustrated with my lack of career progress, and was dealing with family issues all at the same time.
+I was itching to get away from daily reminders and just spend time doing what I love to do - travel - away from those problems and with nothing to focus on but enjoying myself.

 While in Colombia, I treated myself very well.
 To be honest, I would do the same at home if I could afford it, but the exchange rate allowed me to go all out.
-I went on a date with myself to at least one fancy restaurant in each city I visited, didn't rush my dinner, and ordered whatever I wanted, including a bottle of wine for one.
-(No shame!)
-I went to a hotel spa in Cartagena (partly out of necessity, partly for enjoyment).
+I went on a date with myself to at least one fancy restaurant in each city I visited, didn't rush my dinner, and ordered whatever I wanted, including a bottle of wine for one (no shame!), and visited a hotel spa in Cartagena.

 Even though I traveled between three cities, I connected with nature in each one and those were some of my favorite experiences from the trip.
 I visited big cities, small towns, mountaintops, waterfalls, and beaches and all of them provided much-needed self-care in different ways.

 5. Challenge yourself and gain confidence